Title Loan FAQs

 What is a Title Loan?

-A title loan is a secured loan that allows you to borrow money using the equity in your vehicle as collateral.
+A title loan is a secured loan that provides vehicle owners with a way to borrow money using the equity in that vehicle as collateral.
 This is the shortest and simplest definition, here is a more detailed explanation of what a title loan is.

 What is a Lien Free Title?

 One of the key title loan requirements that is mentioned frequently is a lien free title.
-This means the vehicle is paid for and is free and clear of liens.
+So what exactly does lien free mean?
+A lien free title means the vehicle is paid for and is free and clear of any and all liens.

 A lien is put on a vehicle when it is financed and the lender has a security interest in the vehicle.
 This can be when purchased new, used, and when getting a title or auto equity loan.

 What do I need to Qualify for a Title Loan?